 Hector finished writing his sentence and then picked up his book, which was called Advanced Seeing for the Untrained Inner Eye.
 “This one?
 Yeah, it was sort of helpful…” He ripped a page out, which he set down by his parchment again, and handed the rest of the book to Charlotte.
-There was a shriek behind us, and Madam Pince, the librarian, stepped out from behind a bookshelf, her eyes wide.
+There was a shriek behind us, and Madame Pince, the librarian, stepped out from behind a bookshelf, her eyes wide.
 She swooped upon our table like a vulture.

 “Look what you have done to that book!” she hissed, pointing a clawlike finger at the page on the table and then at the book in Charlotte’s hands.
 Charlotte merely stared insolently back at her.
-Madam Pince circumnavigated the table, peering at all the books as if to make sure none of them had met the same fate.
+Madame Pince circumnavigated the table, peering at all the books as if to make sure none of them had met the same fate.

 “You have desecrated – befouled – ruined a library book!”